 If you are anything like me then you may have not even heard about magnesium oil and why its so awesome.
 I had no idea about the benefits of magnesium!
 Personally, the only reason I started using it was because I started getting these horrible leg cramps at night during pregnancy.
 After a bit of dr. googling it up I decided to give magnesium oil spray a try as a natural remedy.
 Not only did it work, but I realized that there are so many awesome benefits of magnesium oil during my research!
 So many in fact, that I decided to write a guide about everything you need to know about magnesium oil! (ps make sure you go all the way to the end of the post to see the tips for using magnesium oil!)

-Its pretty easy to have a Magnesium deficiency because many common substances such as caffeine and sugar deplete the body of magnesium.
+The safe answer is probably, because it is super common to have a magnesium deficiency these days!
+Many common substances such as caffeine and sugar deplete the body of magnesium.
 It is also said that our water and food are less abundant in magnesium now than they used to be.
 This is due to soil depletion and the use of fluoride in water.
 Stress can also deplete magnesium, and with what feels like everyone feeling more stressed than they should, that leads us to magnesium deficiency being a common issue.

 Here are some of the common magnesium deficiency symptoms to keep an eye out for: